sitepi/sdwan/README.md

 wget https://github.com/sitepi/sdwan/releases/download/v0.1.0/sitepi_0.1.0_all.deb
 ```

-- The architecture is platform-independent, not limited to amd64(also supports arm64, armhf, etc.).
+- The architecture is platform-independent, not limited to amd64(also supports arm64, MIPS, etc.).

 #### Installation
 ```bash